-2.17 Contract liabilities and costs for obtaining contracts
+2.18 Contract liabilities and costs for obtaining contracts

 Upon entering into a contract with a customer, the Group obtains rights to receive consideration from the customer and assumes performance obligations to transfer goods or provide services to the customer.
 The combination of those rights and performance obligations gives rise to a net asset or a net liability depending on the relationship between the remaining rights and the performance obligations.
-The contract is an asset and recognised as contract acquisition costs if the measure of the remaining rights exceeds the measure of the remaining performance obligations.
+The contract is an asset and recognised as contract acquisition costs if the measure of the remaining performance obligations.
 Conversely, the contract is a liability and recognised as contract liabilities if the measure of the remaining performance obligations exceeds the measure of the remaining rights.